AnoopGR/springboot-mongodb-basics/README.md

 # springboot-mongodb-basics
-MongoDB CRUD operations with SpringBoot
+This source repository is for demonstrating the basic MongoDB CRUD operations with Spring Boot.\
+Start with running unit tests.
 # Environment
 Java SE11\
 Spring Boot 2.6.6\
 Maven\
 Junit 5

-This source repository is for demonstrating the basic MongoDB CRUD operations with Spring Boot.\
-Start with running unit tests.